microsoft/php-sdk-binary-tools/README.md

 # PGO

-As of the version 2.1.0, the SDK includes the features to produce PGO trained builds.
+As of the version 2.1.0, the SDK includes the features to produce PGO optimized builds.
 Several training cases are included by default, which are based on the real life opensource applications.
-The PGO trained builds can give an overall speedup up to 30%.
+The PGO builds can give an overall speedup up to 30%.

 ## Preparing PGO training environment
 - the pgo folder in the SDK root dir contains templates and scenarios for PGO training